UNMC_Acronym_Vert_sm_4c

 An annual seed grant program will enhance and grow collaborative research opportunities.
 A request for applications system will be announced through this website and through campus-wide communications.
 These funding opportunities would highlight potential topic needs that will facilitate interactions across departments and promote basic-clinical science projects with the goal to increase future grant acquisitions.

-In July, the NCWHR awarded four pilot grants of $25,000 each to support projects focused on women’s health research.
-The aim of the initiative was to sponsor innovative, high-impact studies, facilitating the collection of pilot data needed to secure external funding.
+In 2025, the NCWHR awarded grants to support projects focused on women’s health research.
+The grants sponsor innovative, high-impact studies, facilitating the collection of pilot data needed to secure external funding.